 (c) While the virus is being replicated and released, does the infected cell survive?

 A.6. (a) 1 – Viral DNA is produced by reverse transcriptase.
-2 – New viral RNA is produced by the infected cell. (b) RNA produces DNA by reverse transcription and is a genetic material of the virus. (c) Infected cell can survive.
+2 – New viral RNA is produced by the infected cell. (b) RNA produces DNA by reverse transcription and is the genetic material of the virus. (c) An infected cell can survive.

 Q.7.
 Fill the missing data in the table depicting diseases, their causatives and symptoms.